 Your main goal is to find out what category your products belong to.
 This can not only reduce the chances of possible misunderstandings and obstacles along the way but also minimize the risk of a hefty fine.

 Worst case scenario, taxes or other regulations that your e-commerce business is not able to comply with can be the reason to give up the thought of entering that specific market and seek other alternatives.

 Now, this is an important one, no matter in which country you're running your store.
 However, keep in mind that customer behavior in other cultures can also vary, so try to learn as much as possible and adapt.

 Although customer experience describes basically everything that we've already gone through, there are some other things you should pay attention to for higher satisfaction rates:

 - Update your website.
 This might be just a starting point, but it can help to get it going.
 You can clearly mention that you now accept international orders and provide visitors with more information they need to know.

 - Create a custom website.
 A more difficult yet probably more effective option is to invest in a local domain name, but it can gain you more trust and possibilities for optimization.

 - Make sure your store is mobile-friendly.
 There’s nothing more frustrating than having to endlessly zoom-in and zoom-out the online store while shopping on your phone.
 Such a poor customer experience often leads to increased bounce rates.

 - Adjust your marketing strategy.
 How you approach your customers might highly vary between countries as well.
-For instance, you will not be able to apply the same SMS marketing strategies you use in the US for the Chinese market, so you might want to come up with several different ideas.
+For instance, you will not be able to use the same SMS marketing tactics that you use in the US for the Chinese market, so you might want to come up with several different ideas.